bramvrancken/SpELL-ULB.github.io/README.md

 ## Working offline on these docs

 You can clone this repo in the traditional way, modify its contents offline and push updates to the master branch.
 The dependencies are listed in requirements.txt.
-As always, it is good practise to create a virtual environment before installing these.
+As always, it is good practise to work in a python virtual environment.
 If you are not familiar with virtual environments, is a good idea to learn about them (see for example [Python venv](https://python.land/virtual-environments/virtualenv)).
 The following commands can be used to create a virtual environment and install the dependencies:

 ```
 # clone this repo